Paramart/RD_Markov_analysis/README.md

 In this repository, you will find an example dataset (example_data.pickle) containing a featurized trajectory that spans 100 ns (with 1001 frames).
 The features represent ten Euclidean distances between C-alpha atoms in the transmembrane domain of the human orexin receptor 2.

 Although the script performs random splits during cross-validation, the resulting plot should resemble the example figure provided below.
-Importantly, the VAMP2 score for HMMs significantly less sensitive to the number of clusters than MSMs.
+Importantly, the VAMP2 score for HMMs is significantly less sensitive to the number of clusters than MSMs.
 This code has been tested with Python 3.10.12 and the following library versions: NumPy 1.26.4, Matplotlib 3.8.4, Deeptime 0.4.4, and SciPy 1.13.1.

 If you have any comments or suggestions, feel free to reach out.